Skip to Main Content UACCM logo

 Manga & Related Books

-JoJo's Bizarre Adventure Part 3: Stardust Crusaders is a shonen, horror, battle manga written and illustrated by Hirohiko Araki, consisting of 16 volumes.
-It tells the story of Jotaro Kujo, a stone-faced delinquent who's forced to confront DIO, a wicked vampire that's tormented the Joestar bloodline for generations.
-This edition includes a prologue that briefly summarizes the prior two parts.
+JoJo's Bizarre Adventure Part 3: Stardust Crusaders, written and illustrated by Hirohiko Araki, is a shonen, supernatural adventure.
+It tells the story of Jotaro Kujo, a stone-faced delinquent who is destined to battle DIO, an ancient vampire who's haunted his extended family for generations.
+This edition also includes a prologue that briefly summarized the first two parts.

 JoJo's Bizarre Adventure and Chibi Vampire both feature blood-sucking vampires that are vulnerable in the sunlight.
 While Bram Stoker's Dracula wasn't the first book to feature vampires, it was key to popularizing them throughout the world.
 Whether diabolical like DIO or cute like Chibi Vampire's Karin, both owe a debt to the Impaler himself.